 Paganism is the ancient religion.
 It has no author, and though many have written about it, the ultimate sacred text of Paganism is written in the existence of the Universe, itself.

 Paganism is a belief in an all powerful, all encompassing Creator, which gave rise to the Universe and all things therein.
 Despite the denials and hatred for Paganism expounded by Judaism, Christianity, and Islam, all three of these religions borrowed their holidays, feasts, and practices from the ancient Pagans, and repackaged them under their respective patriarchal brands.
 The ancient Druids, Celts, Chinese, and every other religion and philosophical lifestyle similarly borrowed from the Pagans.
-No religion can separate itself from Paganism, regardless of how often they practice denial and hatred toward it.
+No religion can separate itself from Paganism, regardless of how often they cast denial and hatred toward it.
 Paganism is the ancient religion belonging only to the Creator of the Universe, and to noone else.

 Paganism encompasses the ancient practices of magic, which evolved later into scientific disciplines such as physics, chemistry, mathematics, and astronomy.